 For the full recipe, check out the video below.

 Don’t forget to subscribe to my YouTube Channel to stay up to date on all my new videos!!
-Let's get started into details:
+Let's get started in details:

 - Pour oil into a skillet.
-Saute’ fry green beans and potato for 1-2 minutes on low heat.
+Fry green beans and potato for 1-2 minutes on low heat.

 - Sprinkle salt and black pepper.
 Combine well and cover with a lid to cook for 5 minutes on low heat.

-- Next, goes in bell pepper and stir-fry for a minute and cook for the next 2 minutes with a lid covering the skillet.
+- Next, add bell pepper, stir fry for a minute, and cook for the next 2 minutes with a lid covering the skillet.

 - Add lemon juice and toss once the veggies are done.